-As a professional music producer for over ten years, I’ve worked on quite a variety of projects.
-I’ve also had my fair share of issues and self-doubts.
-However, every now and then some game-changing revelation presents itself to me and I get ready to saddle up and move on with my work.
+As a professional music producer for over ten years, I’ve worked on a variety of projects.
+I’ve also faced my fair share of issues and self-doubts.
+However, every now and then, a game-changing revelation presents itself to me, and I get ready to saddle up and move forward with my work.
 Now, I know that for one reason or another, everyone approaches music creation differently.
 We’re all separated by our approach to writing a song, our motivations, and our chosen genres.
 Nevertheless, there are some tips I’ve come across over the years that can apply to almost all music creators simultaneously.
-Today I’d like to share five of these tips with you and I hope they’ll offer some new perspective to your creations.
+Today, I’d like to share five of these tips with you, and I hope they’ll offer some new perspectives for your creations.

 Reversing Melodies